-When the reflectance measurement angle is normal ($\phi=0^\circ$), the reflectance lost is simply the effective cross-sectional area, i.e. $g(\phi)=1$ in \eqref{eq:reflectance}.
-However, for non-zero incidence, $g(\phi)\neq1$ and an expression must be developed.
+When the reflectance measurement angle is normal ($\phi=0^\circ$), the reflectance lost is simply the effective cross-sectional area, i.e. $h(\phi)=1$ in \eqref{eq:reflectance}.
+However, for non-zero incidence, $h(\phi)\neq1$ and an expression must be developed.
 For this work, a simplified geometrical model (albeit using the effective cross-sectional area from the Mie calculations) is used to model the incidence angle effect.
-In the case where the dust is deposited directly on the reflector surface, $g(\phi) = \frac{1+\sin(\phi)}{\cos(\phi)}$ \cite{picotti_development_2018}.
+In the case where the dust is deposited directly on the reflector surface, $h(\phi) = \frac{1+\sin(\phi)}{\cos(\phi)}$ \cite{picotti_development_2018}.
 For a second-surface reflector with a covering glass a few millimeters thick with incidence angles sufficiently far from zero (e.g. greater than $1^{\circ}$), the total area loss is well-approximated by

+where the two in the numerator is to account for the blocking and shading of the reflective surface \cite{heimsath_effect_2019,roth_effect_1980}.
 Therefore, once the number of particles at each diameter are known at some $t_0$, the reflectance can be computed using \eqref{eq:reflectance}.
 It is likely that $t_0$ will be just after cleaning and $A_{soil}(t_0)=0$ if perfect cleaning is assumed.